corda/corda-gradle-plugins/cordapp-cpk/README.md

 Gradle plugin, and then applying this new plugin to the CorDapps's root project.
 (The `cordapp-configuration` plugin is part of the Corda repository, and new versions of it will be released as part of Corda, of course.)
-Any property key inside this file that matches `Corda-*` defines a filter to generate a new manifest tag (or replace an existing tag).
+Any property key inside this file that matches `Corda-*-Classes` defines a filter to generate a new manifest tag (or replace an existing tag).
 E.g.
 ```
 Corda-Contract-Classes=IMPLEMENTS;net.corda.v10.ledger.contracts.Contract
 ```